The complexity of MinRank: Main Results

 \begin{Theorem} Let $M$ be an $m\times n$ matrix as above and assume $k\geq(m-r)(n-r)$.
 Let $\mathcal{F}$ be the polynomial system of the minors of size $r+1$ of $M$.
 Then the solving degree of $\mathcal{F}$ is upper bounded by

 \end{Theorem}

-\begin{proof} Notice that, because of the assumption on the degrees of the entries of $M$, the homogenizations of the $(r+1)$-minors of $M$ are the $(r+1)$-minors of the matrix obtained from $M$ by homogenizing its entries.
+\begin{proof} Under our assumptions, the homogenizations of the $(r+1)$-minors of $M$ are the $(r+1)$-minors of the matrix obtained from $M$ by homogenizing its entries.
 Therefore, we may assume without loss of generality that the entries of $M$ are generic homogeneous polynomials.
 The main result of \cite[Section~3.3]{CG19} implies that